Zum Inhalt springenZur Suche springen

 f) A bachelor or master degree that was entirely taught in English.
 This fact should be stated on your transcript of records or some additional document from your university.

 You must have successfully completed mathematics courses worth the equivalent of 30 credit points in the European ECTS system.
 These courses need to be at a suffiently high level, and must cover the subject areas of Analysis, Linear Algebra, Statistics/Stochastics or Numerical mathematics.
-The courses "Mathematik für Informatiker 1--3" in the Computer Science Bachelor at HHU are sufficient.
+The courses "Mathematik für Informatiker 1--3" together with the course "Data Science" in the Computer Science Bachelor at HHU are sufficient.
 The courses Analysis 1, Linear Algebra 1 and Stochastics at HHU are not sufficient, since you wouldn't have covered higherdimensional calculus.
 If you do in addition Analysis 2, you become eligible, and indeed very well prepared, for our master program.

 Here is the list of topics covered in the Mathematics courses at HHU that that we would like our local students to have passed.
 The content of your mathematics courses does not have to match 100% with these, but should go into the same direction.